-Thirdly we have electrolysis which can be defined as the chemical reaction with dissimilar metals which react with one another via water conducting electricity.
+Electrolysis can be defined as the chemical reaction with dissimilar metals which react with one another via water conducting electricity.
 Where aluminium is involved, such electrolysis preferentially attacks the aluminium and deposits it elsewhere leaving holes where there should be no holes!

-And finally we have erosion which is sometimes confused with electrolytic corrosion.
+And finally we have "Erosion"

+Erosion is sometimes confused with electrolytic corrosion.
 Erosion is mainly a mechanical problem caused by water flow and turbulence and is normally found in isolated areas of the engine.